Skip to main content

 Upcoming Events

-• Birds are all around us, from our backyards to local parks.
+• 3rd Ward: Birds are all around us, from our backyards to local parks.
 No matter where you live, you can observe birds, which makes birding a fun hobby you can do anywhere, anytime.
 Learn the basics of bird identification at Birding 101 with Houston Audubon!
 You’ll get an understanding of the field marks that birders use to recognize different species and be on your way to becoming a birder!
-This event is free but registration is required at the link above.
+The event is free but registration is required.
+See below for more on the 3rd Ward.

 Gulfton